yubobo/sourcegraph/doc/integration/bitbucket_server.md

 #### Known bugs

-When using [Bitbucket Server integration](/docs/features/bitbucket-server-extension/) with older Bitbucket Server versions, you must select your own Sourcegraph instance as the `primary` URL [as shown in this image](../../integrations/images/BitbucketURL.png), or else the extension will incorrectly link you to Sourcegraph.com for your Bitbucket repositories.
+When using the Bitbucket Server browser extension support with older Bitbucket Server versions, you must select your own Sourcegraph instance as the `primary` URL [as shown in this image](../../integrations/images/BitbucketURL.png), or else the extension will incorrectly link you to Sourcegraph.com for your Bitbucket repositories.
 We are actively working to resolve this.

 ---